African feather grass

 Himalayan fairy grass

-Brought to New Zealand as an ornamental garden plant and naturalised in 1952.
+Brought to New Zealand as an ornamental garden plant.
 Gardeners loved it for its ever-present flowers year round and hardiness.

 Mexican feather grass